dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/line.rst

 Mode
    Inputs to use to control the line.

-   Offset
-      Specify the offset from one vertex to the next.
+   :Offset: Specify the offset from one vertex to the next.

-   End Points
-      Specify the start and end point of the line.
+   :End Points: Specify the start and end point of the line.

 Count Mode
    Determines how the number of vertices is choosen.
    This is only available when the mode is set to *End Points*.

-   Count
-      Specify the total number of vertices.
+   :Count: Specify the total number of vertices.

-   Resolution
-      Specify the distance between vertices.
+   :Resolution: Specify the distance between vertices.

 Outputs